Small Claims Court

 Demand letter

 A formal demand letter often resolves the dispute without court.
-Jonathan drafts and sends the demand, setting a deadline for payment or response.
+Jonathan drafts and sends the demand, setting a deadline for payment or response — or draft your own first with our free generator.

 Filing and service